-Young received a BA in psychology from Boston College, an EdM in human development and psychology from Harvard University, and a PhD in developmental and educational psychology from Boston College.
+Young holds a PhD in Developmental and Educational Psychology from Boston College’s Lynch School of Education, an EdM from Harvard University, and a BA from Boston College.